Pang Hok Liong

-Pang Hok Liong (彭学良 (彭學良, Paang4 Hok6 Loeng4, Phêⁿ Ha̍k-liông, Péng Xuéliáng); born 22 July 1957) is a Malaysian politician who has served the Member of Parliament (MP) for Labis since May 2018.
+Pang Hok Liong (彭学良 (彭學良, Paang4 Hok6 Loeng4, Phêⁿ Ha̍k-liông, Péng Xuéliáng); born 22 July 1957) is a Malaysian politician and lawyer who has served the Member of Parliament (MP) for Labis since May 2018.
 He served as the Member of the Johor State Legislative Assembly (MLA) for Bekok from October 1990 to April 1995.
-He is a member of the Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) and formerly Pakatan Rakyat (PR) opposition coalitions.
+He is a member of the Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) and formerly Pakatan Rakyat (PR) coalitions.

 Background

 Pang born on 22 July 1957 at Labis, Segamat, Johor.
 He obtained his Masters of Law (LLM) from University College London and Barrister-At-Law of Lincoln's Inn, London.
 He is an Advocate and Solicitor of the High Courts of Malaya and practicing lawyer since 19 August 1986 currently practicing in C C Aiyathurai & Co., Segamat.

 Politics

 Pang previously contested for the Segamat seat in 2004 and 2008 general elections but had lost both the contests to Subramaniam Sathasivam from Malaysian Indian Congress (MIC) of Barisan Nasional (BN).
 He did not participate in the 2013 general elections.

 In the 2018 general election, Pang was finally elected to the MP for the Labis constituency, winning 16,977 of the 32,578 votes cast.
 He created history for winning the traditional Malaysian Chinese Association (MCA)-BN stronghold for the first time by defeating the Deputy Minister of International Trade and Industry then, Chua Tee Yong.